 It helps that I’m usually drop-dead exhausted after a day of backpacking.
-Since I tend to camp wherever I want, stealth style, I’m not constrained by stopping at shelters or campsites.
+Since I tend to camp wherever I want, stealth style (but still in accordance with local regulations), I’m not constrained by stopping at shelters or campsites.
 My main constraint is daylight, and while it helps if water is close by, I don’t let that limit my choice of a campsite.
-If I know I’m going to do a dry camp, I’ll fill my backup platypus and carry a little extra water to get through dinner and breakfast.
+If I know I’m going to do a dry camp, I’ll fill my backup reservoir and carry a little extra water (see dry camping) to get through dinner and breakfast.
 An additional 2 liters is usually enough.

 I’ve also stopped drinking coffee and alcohol on the trail, which can interfere with your sleep cycle.
 I used to bring that stuff along, but I’ve since decided that I don’t want anything to alter my experience of the outdoors.

 I also have some rituals that I observe before I go to sleep that help ease the anxiety of sleeping in an unfamiliar place.
-First, I change into Capilene 1 long underwear (top and bottom) before getting into my sleeping bag.
-I do this to keep my bag clean, but putting on this layer helps triggers the pajama memory from my childhood.
+First, I change inter long underwear (top and bottom) before getting into my sleeping bag or under my quilt.
+I do this to keep my bags clean, but putting on this layer also helps trigger the pajama memory from my childhood.

 Next, I make sure all of my gear is organized in the same way every night so that I can find things if I wake up without getting disoriented.
-My glasses go into shoes near my head, along with an led light.
+My glasses go into shoes near my head and I give my headlamp to my stuffed animal for safekeeping.
 All of my other loose gear is stuffed into my pack and placed alongside my hips.
-And of course, my bear bag is hung with all of my nibbles safely tucked away in it.
+And of course, my bear bag is hung a good distance away with all of my nibbles and smellables safely tucked away in it.
 I have a slightly different ritual when I’m camping in a hammock, but it’s also a well-defined system.